sambyte99/facial-recognition-store/README.md

 April 8th Update :https://youtu.be/5NFbRH-eCmY

-and also we have a website hosted and the

-link for that is here :https://raghavendra-stores.firebaseapp.com/
+And also we have a website hosted and the link for that is here :https://raghavendra-stores.firebaseapp.com/

 Ah.
 Maybe you want to run this project right?